Channels with Input-Correlated Synchronization Errors: Some special cases of our capacity theorems

 which implies the desired result. \end{proof}

 The simple proof of \cref{lem:trimming-cap} can be easily extended to other trimming channels that trim different prefixes and suffixes.
-In particular, consider the ``$01$-trimming'' version of $Z$, denoted by $Z_{01}$, which on input $x$ first sends it through $Z$ to obtain output $Z(x)$, and then trims the run of $0$s at the beginning of $Z(x)$ and the run of $1$s at the end of $Z(x)$.
-A simple modification to the proof of \cref{lem:trimming-cap} yields the following. \begin{lemma} Let $Z$ be admissible with respect to $Z^\star$.
+In particular, consider the ``$01$-trimming'' version of $Z$, denoted by $Z_{01}$, which on input $x$ first sends it through $Z$ to obtain output $Z(x)$, and trims the run of $0$s at the beginning of $Z(x)$ and the run of $1$s at the end of $Z(x)$, i.e., we delete from $Z(x)$ the maximal substring of $0$s that is a prefix of $Z(x)$ and the maximal substring of $1$s that is a suffix of $Z(x)$.
+A simple modification to the proof of \cref{lem:trimming-cap} yields the following. \begin{lemma} Let $Z$ be admissible with respect to a well-behaved channel $Z^\star$.
 Then, $Z_{01}$ is also admissible with respect to $Z^\star$.
 In particular, the capacities of $Z$ and $Z_{01}$ are all equal. \end{lemma}